-When it is properly balanced, the sacral chakra helps energy flow from the lower chakras up into the higher ones.
+When properly balanced, the sacral chakra helps energy flow from the lower chakras up into the higher ones.

 Major life issues and belief systems can negatively affect the sacral chakra.
 These include but are not limited to taboos, stress, and past sexual traumas.

-If your sacral chakra is underactive, you will experience things like fear of pleasure, creative blocks, and sexual disinterest.
+If your sacral chakra is underactive, you will experience fear of pleasure, creative blocks, and sexual disinterest.

-Problems like sexual addiction and substance addiction/abuse are signs of an overactive sacral chakra.
+Problems like sexual and substance addiction/abuse are signs of an overactive sacral chakra.

-Balancing the sacral chakra can be done by making sure you experience pleasure daily.
+Balancing the sacral chakra can be done by ensuring you experience a daily pleasure.

 If one has experienced past emotional or physical trauma, therapy may be needed to bring the Sacral Chakra back into full balance.